 One of the most common Net Promoter Score mistakes is using NPS as a purely quantitative feedback system, all while ignoring or forgetting to act on the qualitative feedback provided by customers.

-The quantitative side of Net Promoter Score can be volatile.
+The quantitative side of the Net Promoter Score can be volatile.
 Like all statistics, it’s affected by noise and depends on a large sample size to provide accurate results.

 The qualitative feedback your clients receive from their customers is arguably more valuable than the score itself.
-Ignore it and your clients risk missing out on valuable insights into how they can improve customer satisfaction.
+Ignore it, and your clients risk missing out on valuable insights into how they can improve customer satisfaction.